 - Technology: Organizations need to change their resources to cope with technological advancements.

-- Economy: Economic factors like interest rate, demand, supply, etc., may lead to rightsize the organization.
+- Economy: Economic factors like interest rate, demand, supply, etc., may generate the need for rightsizing.

 - Political-Legal: Companies may rightsize according to the political announcements and changes in company law, labour law, etc.

 - Cultural: Cultural factors like beliefs, creativity, fashion, etc., also influence organizations.
-They may develop strategies based on these factors.
+Managers may develop strategies based on these factors.